 Also, you may want to go to WooCommerce > Settings to enable custom templates for Shop, Archive, and other pages.

-The most straightforward way of creating a Shop page is using a premade template with Products Grid or Products List widgets.
+The most straightforward way to set up a Shop page is using a premade template with Products Grid or Products List widgets.

 They both have a lot of settings to modify the products’ output: